tobiasebsen/emoncms/readme.md

-# Emoncms v5.0 - timestore development branch

-## Emoncms powered by timestore
+## Emoncms powered by timestore (dev)

 Timestore is time-series database designed specifically for time-series data developed by Mike Stirling.

 [mikestirling.co.uk/redmine/projects/timestore](mikestirling.co.uk/redmine/projects/timestore)

 **Faster Query speeds**
-With timestore feed data query requests are about 10x faster (2600ms using mysql vs 210ms using timestore).
+With timestore feed data query requests are about 10x faster (2700ms using mysql vs 210ms using timestore).

 **Reduced Disk use**
 Disk use is also much smaller, A test feed stored in an indexed mysql table used 170mb, stored using timestore which does not need an index and is based on a fixed time interval the same feed used 42mb of disk space.